A stochastic approximation for the finite-size Kuramoto-Sakaguchi model

 We remark that the particular choice of writing the trigonometric functions in (\ref{eq:S})-(\ref{eq:C}) was motivated by the form of the invariant density of the rogue oscillators (\ref{eq:rho_rogue}) and allows for a convenient averaging (cf. (\ref{eq:Sbar})-(\ref{eq:Cbar})).
 The overall influence of the rogue oscillators on each synchronised oscillator $\theta_i$ is now captured by $S(t)$ and $C(t)$, while the remaining terms are expressed entirely in terms of the synchronised oscillators, and we arrive at

 where we defined for compactness

 We first establish the average effect of the rogue oscillators and calculate the means $\langle S \rangle$ and $\langle C \rangle$ of the rogue oscillator drivers $S(t)$ and $C(t)$.
-We follow here the averaging procedure proposed in our previous work\cite{YueEtAl20}.
-Envoking ergodicity of the process we can equate the temporal averages $\langle S \rangle$ and $\langle C \rangle$ by averages over the stationary density function of the rogue oscillators (\ref{eq:rho_rogue}).
+We follow here the averaging procedure proposed in our previous work \cite{YueEtAl20}.

+In the co-rotating frame of the synchronized cluster, the synchronized oscillators are stationary whereas the rogue oscillators rotate (cf. Figure~\ref{fig:snapshot}).
+Envoking ergodicity we can equate the temporal averages $\langle S \rangle$ and $\langle C \rangle$ by averages over the stationary density function of the rogue oscillators (\ref{eq:rho_rogue}).
 Averaging equation (\ref{eq:S}) for $S(t)$ over the invariant densities of the rogue oscillators (\ref{eq:rho_rogue}) becomes

 where

 and $\psi$ denotes the overall phase of all oscillators in the frame of reference rotating with the mean frequency $\Omega$.
 Similarly, averaging (\ref{eq:C}) yields